jshuadvd/ibm-blockchain-4-multi-cloud/README.md

 # Flow Description
 1. The blockchain operator sets up the IBM Blockchain Platform 2.0 service.
-2. The IBM Blockchain Platform 2.0 creates a Hyperledger Fabric network on an IBM Kubernetes Service, and the operator installs and instantiates the smart contract on the network.
-3. The Node.js application server uses the Fabric SDK to interact with the deployed network on IBM Blockchain Platform 2.0 and creates APIs for a web client.
-4. The Vue.js client uses the Node.js application API to interact with the network.
-5. The user interacts with the Vue.js web interface to cast their ballot and and query the world state to see current poll standings.

 # Included components
 *	[IBM Blockchain Platform](https://console.bluemix.net/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks) gives you total control of your blockchain network with a user interface that can simplify and accelerate your journey to deploy and manage blockchain components on the IBM Cloud Kubernetes Service.
-*	[IBM Cloud Kubernetes Service](https://www.ibm.com/cloud/container-service) creates a cluster of compute hosts and deploys highly available containers.
+*	[IBM Cloud Private](https://www.ibm.com/cloud/container-service) creates a cluster of compute hosts and deploys highly available containers.
 A Kubernetes cluster lets you securely manage the resources that you need to quickly deploy, update, and scale applications.
-* [IBM Blockchain Platform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) is designed to assist users in developing, testing, and deploying smart contracts -- including connecting to Hyperledger Fabric environments.

 ## Featured technologies
 + [Hyperledger Fabric v1.4](https://hyperledger-fabric.readthedocs.io) is a platform for distributed ledger solutions, underpinned by a modular architecture that delivers high degrees of confidentiality, resiliency, flexibility, and scalability.